cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 # Derivation rules for the target model and processing
 DVPD minimizes the amount of declarations to describe model and load processing, by focussing on the source data structure and the target table model.
-This section describes how all other properties and assest, that are needed for processing, are derived from this base.
+This section describes how all other properties and assets, that are needed for processing, are derived from this base.
 That are:
 - complete column list for every data vault table
-- complete column list of a stage table
 - list of loading processes for every data vault table
+- complete column list for a stage table
 - mapping of the fields to the stage columns and data vault columns for every process
-- mapping of hash columns from stage to  data vault columns for every process
+- process dependent mapping of hash columns from stage to data vault columns
 - list of fields, to be used vor every hash columns This derivation is implemented in the DVDP Compiler.
 Complience with these rules is essential for interoperability of different tools.